raleel/cfi-srd-pt/0006_Money_and_Equipment.md

 - **Traits:**  Some weapons, due to their specialized nature, have certain qualities, or traits, which differentiate them from weapons of a similar style.
 The common traits are:
   - _Barbed_ – If impaled it will cause full, rather than half, damage on being yanked free.
   - _Entrapping_ – If used to Parry an attacking weapon, that weapon is considered one size smaller than it is.
 So, a Large sword is considered Medium and a Medium sword is considered Small.
 Weapons already Small in size are unaffected.
-  - _Flexible_ – If the opponent is using a shield to Parry, the shield is considered one size smaller than it is.
+  - _Flexible_ – If the opponent is uCanto a shield to Parry, the shield is considered one size smaller than it is.
 So, a Huge shield is considered Large, a Large shield is considered Medium, and so on.
   - _Mount_ – The weapon must be used from the back of a moving mount.
   - _Passive Block_ – The weapon can passively block multiple Hit Locations, which must be contiguous to one another.
   - _Ranged Parry_ – The weapon can parry Ranged weapons.
   - _Set_ – The weapon can be set to receive a foot or mounted charge.
-  - _Stealth_ – The weapon must be used from ambush.
+  - _Furtividade_ – The weapon must be used from ambush.
   - _Thrown_ – The weapon can be used as a Ranged Weapon as well as a hand-to-hand weapon.
 - **Cost:**  The weapon's cost in Gold and/or Silver Pieces.
 2.5GP would be 2 gold and 5 silver.
 - **Encumbrance:**  Unless specified otherwise, all melee weapons are equivalent to 1 'Thing.'